resonancellc/pulse-doc/source/pulse2/config/config_package_server.rst

-bootsplash_file    The imaging menu (GRUB menu) backgroung image, in XPM format.                                                           yes      bootsplash.xpm bootmenus_folder   Where boot menus are generated / being served, relative to "base_folder"                                                yes      bootmenus diskless_folder    Where kernel, initrd and other official diskless tools are stored, relative to "base_folder"                            yes      diskless tools_folder       Where pulse tools are stored, relative to "base_folder"                                                                 yes      tools diskless_kernel    Name of the diskless kernel to run, relative to "diskless_folder"                                                       yes      kernel diskless_initrd    Name of the diskless initrd to boot (core), relative to "diskless_folder"                                               yes      initrd
+bootsplash_file    The imaging menu (GRUB menu) backgroung image, in XPM format.                                                           yes      bootsplash.xpm bootmenus_folder   Where boot menus are generated / being served, relative to "base_folder"                                                yes      bootmenus diskless_folder    Where kernel, initrd and other official diskless tools are stored, relative to "base_folder"                            yes      diskless davos_options      Options passed to Davos at boot                                                                                         yes
+tools_folder       Where pulse tools are stored, relative to "base_folder"                                                                 yes      tools diskless_kernel    Name of the diskless kernel to run, relative to "diskless_folder"                                                       yes      kernel diskless_initrd    Name of the diskless initrd to boot (core), relative to "diskless_folder"                                               yes      initrd